Is your honey fake?

 Now, if you’re curious to know how commoditized fake honey is – search ‘rice syrup for honey’ on Alibaba.
 Or look at the screenshot below.
 Yes, the manufacturer is marketing (bragging?) about the honey authenticity tests it passes.

-OK, so here's the new pictures I promised you.
-They were just taken of our bees in California as they were heading out to the almonds for pollination.
+These pictures were just taken of our bees in California as they were heading out to the almonds for pollination.
 The bright green and yellow patches are flowers we planted just for our bees.
-We like to treat then with fresh pollen as they come into spring.
+We like to treat them with fresh pollen as they come into spring.
 It helps make them happier, healthier and more active for the upcoming year.
 Big thanks to Keaton Baker Photography (Fresno, CA) for the beautiful photos.
 Couldn't have asked for a better sunset either.

 Bret Adee inspecting the bees before they head into the almonds.